rockettheme/docs/Docs/wordpress/start/install_wordpress_3x.md

 WordPress has a very simple approach to installation.
 The platform itself is designed to be easy to use, and its installation process is no different.
 In fact, you will typically see reference to the 5-minute installation on [WordPress.org][org], and other popular WordPress resources.

-In this guide, we'll go through the process of installing WordPress.
-The process is the same whether you're installing a clean copy of WordPress for the first time, or a RocketLauncher pre-configured with plugins, widgets, and content from our demo.
+In this guide, we will go through the process of installing WordPress.
+The process is the same whether you are installing a clean copy of WordPress for the first time, or a RocketLauncher pre-configured with plugins, widgets, and content from our demo.

 Requirements
 -----